Deco&Design - Furniture - Carpenters - Wood processing techniques

 • High loss of material if we want good or very good quality.

-Veneering - the technique of choice for furniture artists
+Furnishing - the technique of choice for furniture artists

-If we look a little further than factory veneered tiles, we discover a whole territory of premium furniture where veneers rule the roost.
+If we look a little further than factory veneered plates, we discover a whole territory of premium furniture where veneers rule the roost.
 Have you ever seen Pierre Renart's pieces that look like knotted ribbons?
 Or Aaron Poritz's tambour cabinets, which often combine wood with veneer and stone or metal?
 None of these marvels could be made exclusively from solid wood.

 Categories